hellojerryli/mantouli.github.io/blog/insertion-sort.md

 elements A[0...j-1] are the elements originally in positions 0 through j-1, but now in sorted order.

+We state these properties of A[0...j-1] formally as a loop invariant:

+>At the start of each iteration of the for loop, the subarray A[0...j-1] consists of the elements originally in A[0...j-1], but in sorted order.

+We use loop invariants to help us understand why an algorithm is correct.
+We must show three things about a loop invariant:

+* **Initialization**: It is true prior to the first iteration of the loop.
+* **Maintenance**: If it is true before an iteration of the loop, it remains true before the next iteration.
+* **Termination**: When the loop terminates, the invariant gives us a useful property that helps show that the algorithm is correct.

+When the first two properties hold, the loop invariant is true prior to every iteration of the loop.
+(Of course, we are free to use established facts other than the loop invariant itself to prove that the loop invariant remains true before each iteration.)
+Note the similarity to mathematical induction, where to prove that a property holds, you prove a base case and an inductive step.
+Here, showing that the invariant holds before the first iteration corresponds to the base case, and showing that the invariant holds from iteration to iteration corresponds to the inductive step.

+The third property is perhaps the most important one, since we are using the loop invariant to show correctness.
+Typically, we use the loop invariant along with the condition that caused the loop to terminate.
+The termination property differs from how we usually use mathematical induction, in which we apply the inductive step infinitely; here, we stop the “induction” when the loop terminates.
+Let us see how these properties hold for insertion sort.

+* **Initialization**: We start by showing that the loop invariant holds before the first loop iteration, when j = 1.
+The subarray A[0...j-1], therefore, consists of just the single element A[0], which is in fact the original element in A[0].
+Moreover, this subarray is sorted (trivially, of course), which shows that the loop invariant holds prior to the first iteration of the loop.

+* **Maintenance**: Next, we tackle the second property: showing that each iteration maintains the loop invariant.
+Informally, the body of the for loop works by moving A[j-1], A[j-2], A[j-3], and so on by one position to the right until it finds the proper position for A[j], at which point it inserts the value of A[j].
+The subarray A[0...j] then consists of the elements originally in A[0...j], but in sorted order.
+Incrementing j for the next iteration of the for loop then preserves the loop invariant.

+* **Termination**: Finally, we examine what happens when the loop terminates.
+The condition causing the for loop to terminate is that j == A.length = n.
+Because each loop iteration increases j by 1, we must have j == n at that time.
+Substituting n for j in the wording of loop invariant, we have that the subarray A[0...n-1] consists of the elements originally in A[0...n-1], but in sorted order.
+Observing that the subarray A[0...n-1] is the entire array, we conclude that the entire array is sorted.
+Hence, the algorithm is correct.

+We shall use this method of loop invariants to show correctness later in other for loops as well.

 Below is the recursive version.

 ```java